jrtwheeler/README-Generator/README.md

   * [Usage](#Usage)
   * [License](#License)
   ## Description
-  t
+  The README generator is a javascript program that produces a high quality, formatted README file upon demand.
+The README file lets visitors to a GitHub repo know the details of the product, including a project description, usage requirements, opportunities to contribute, the license, questions, and installation directions.
+Yet a lot of coders overlook it and fail to include it at all.
+This automation saves the time needed to assemble the README and automates its produciton.
   ![Web page](assets/img/portfolio-index.png)
   ![Web page](assets/img/portfolio-portfolio.png)
   ## Installation
-  t
+  To install the README Generator, clone the repo.
   ## Usage Information
-  t
+  Upon instalation, enter the command node index.js in the command line.
   ## License
   Copyright (c) Microsoft Corporation.
 All rights reserved.

   Licensed under the MIT license.
   ## Contributing Guidelines
-  t
+  To contribute, please contact me at my email address.
   ## Tests
-  t
+  Enter the command node index.js, and then open the README generated in the cloned repo.
   ## Questions
-  If you have any further questions, please contact me at t.
+  If you have any further questions, please contact me at jwheele1@gmail.com.
-  My GitHub profile is [Github Repo](https://github.com/t).
+  My GitHub profile is [Github Repo](https://github.com/jrtwheeler).